rlugojr/linkurious-enterprise-manual/administrate/search-index.md

 Click on the **Apply** button when you are done.

-We can do the same for edge properties.
+We can configure edge properties the same way in the **Edge properties** section.

 <div class="alert alert-warning">
   We must reindex data to apply changes on search results.